|Nutritional Guidelines (per serving)|

 - Salt to taste

-- Slice plantains crosswise into very thin slices. about 1-2 mm.
+Slice plantains crosswise into very thin slices. about 1 to 2 millimeters.
 It's fun to use a mandoline for this, but a sharp knife works great too.

-- Heat 1-2 inches of oil in a saucepan on medium-high heat.
+Heat 1 to 2 inches of oil in a saucepan on medium-high heat.

-- When the oil is hot (about 360 degrees), fry several slices of plantain at a time until golden, 2-3 minutes.
+When the oil is hot (about 360 F), fry several slices of plantain at a time until golden, 2 to 3 minutes.